 If the Crown prosecutor does not want you released on bail, your lawyer can advocate for your release.
 A lawyer can help negotiate the bail conditions for your release, with the goal of helping you avoid overly strict conditions that can be difficult to meet.

-If you are granted bail, your next step should be contacting an Alberta criminal defense lawyer.
+If you are granted bail, your next step should be contacting an Alberta criminal defence lawyer.
 At DDSG Criminal Law, we represent clients in a wide range of criminal matters and can advocate for you from the moment you are arrested until the day your case is resolved.